-3-6 Stakeho olders need all messages sent from currently active Arrow Boards to include the display f the device (status of device refers to what is displayed on the Arrow Board).
-Notes: Given potentially limited processing capabilities at the Arrow Board, this may be a "status code" describing the status selected by field operators (e.g., "Option A" is selected on the dial is known to activate the "left arrow display").
+3-6 Stakeholders need all messages sent from currently active Arrow Boards to include the display status of the device (status of device refers to what is displayed on the Arrow Board).
+Notes: - Given potentially limited processing capabilities at the Arrow Board, this may be a "status code" describing the status selected by field operators (e.g., "Option A" is selected on the dial is known to activate the "left arrow display").
 Given processing capabilities at the Arrow Board, the sent message may include a pre-defined description (e.g., "right arrow").
 Status options are expected to incorporate those from the MUTCD, and include: Right flashing arrow, sequential arrow, flashing double arrow, or sequential chevrons Left flashing arrow, sequential arrow, flashing double arrow, or sequential chevrons Flashing caution or alternating diamond caution to indicate caution within existing closure area and shoulder work Others in compliance with MUTCD Figure 6F-6.
 Error Off or blank Field personnel typically select a setting on the Arrow Board.
 The "status codes" for Arrow Boards will likely differ by vendor, therefore the Device ID would be used to interpret any "status codes" sent from the Arrow Board. - When a PDMS is used as an Arrow Board, a different type of "status code" or text description may be sent from the PDMS.
-3-7 Stakeho takeholders need all messages sent from Arrow Boards to include the location of the Arrow Board d escribed using a Geospatial description.
-Notes: The Arrow Board must include latitude/longitude information in the message to enable central systems to determine roadway and milepost. - The device communication mechanism internal GPS could provide this data.
-3-8 Stakeho olders need all messages sent from currently active Arrow Boards to have data for determination of direction of travel.
-Notes: A compass reading would satisfy this requirement, but is not a feature all Arrow Boards have. - In lieu of a compass reading, location accuracy or a suitable alternative must be sufficient to determine direction of travel of the lane or shoulder closure, 2.0 including a shoulder closure on a two-lane roadway.
-3-9 olders need all messages sent from Arrow Boards to include display orientation.
+3-7 Stakeholders need all messages sent from Arrow Boards to include the location of th 3-7 Stakeholders need all messages sent from Arrow Boards to include the location of the Arrow Board described using a Geospatial description .
+Notes: - The device communication mechanism internal GPS could provide this data.
+3-8 Stakeholders need all messages sent from currently active Arrow Boards to have data for determination of direction of travel.
+Notes: - A compass reading would satisfy this requirement, but is not a feature all Arrow Boards have.
+In lieu of a compass reading, location accuracy or a suitable alternative must be sufficient to determine direction of travel of the lane or shoulder closure, including a shoulder closure on a two-lane roadway.
+3-9 lders need all messages sent from Arrow Boards to include display orientation.
 Notes: Orientation of Arrow Board display will indicate whether or not it is visible to passing motorists.
 For example, an arrow board display may be in a "down position" or in another orientation position where the display is not visible to passing motorists, therefore indicating that the lane closure is no longer active.